karamarimo/angular-sliding-puzzle/README.md

 ### JIT(Just in time) mode

-Run `npm start` to build and start the server, and navigate to `/index-jit.html` to see the result.
+Run `npm start` to build and start the server, and navigate to `/` or `/index.html` to see the result.
 File changes get immediately reflected.

 ### AOT(Ahead of time) mode

-Run `npm run build:aot` to compile and rollup, `npm start` to build and start the server, and navigate to `/index.html` to see the result.
+Run `npm run build:aot` to compile and rollup.
+It will generate a bundled javascript file at `dist/bundle.js`.
+Deploy it with `src/index-aot.html`.

-You can also run `npm run build:aot` while the server is running.